Shopify Payments on Facebook and Instagram by Meta

 Shop Pay for third-party gateways

-If you don't have Shopify Payments enabled and instead use a different payment provider, then you can enable Shop Pay for third-party gateways.
+If you don't have Shopify Payments activated and instead use a different payment provider, then you can activate Shop Pay for third-party gateways.
 Shop Pay for third-party gateways enables Shop Pay as an accelerated checkout for your online store, Facebook, and Instagram.

 If your online store is in the United States and meets Shopify Payments requirements, then you can enable Shop Pay for your third-party gateway.

-When Shop Pay for third-party gateways is enabled in your store, you receive payments through Shopify Payouts when a customer pays using Checkout on Facebook and Instagram.
+When Shop Pay for third-party gateways is activated in your store, you receive payments through Shopify Payouts when a customer pays using Checkout on Facebook and Instagram.

-Learn more about Enable Shop Pay for third-party gateways.
+Learn more about Activating Shop Pay for third-party gateways.

 Adding tracking information is a requirement of using Facebook and Instagram by Meta.
 You can add tracking information to an order when you mark it as fulfilled.
 After you enter the tracking information and click Fulfill items, Facebook then reviews the purchase before capturing the payment.